American Society of Hirudotherapy

 Important Distinction

-FDA-approved leech-derived drugs (bivalirudin, lepirudin, desirudin, dabigatran) are separate pharmaceutical products — not leech therapy.
+FDA-cleared leech-derived drugs (bivalirudin, lepirudin, desirudin, dabigatran) are separate pharmaceutical products — not leech therapy.
 These pages document the translational pipeline from zoopharmaceutical biology to clinical medicine.

 The Translational Pipeline